-South Korea: factory of champion golfers
+South Korea: Factory of champion golfers

 A winning mentality

-Such is the South Korean mentality, Se Ri's kids didn't just want to emulate their idol, they wanted to eclipse her.
+Such is the South Korean mentality, Pak's kids didn't just want to emulate their idol, they wanted to eclipse her.

 From an early age only those who win are rewarded, creating single minded competitors who work tirelessly to reach the peak of their profession.